 Cheap panels may only last a very short time before they fail and when the warranty is not honoured you will be left out of pocket.
 Removing the panels and trying to negotiate replacements has proved to be frustrating for many consumers.

-These are not scare tactics - this is based on many customer stories we receive.
 If you are one of the many who think there is not much difference between flexible solar panels on the market - think again.

 Issues you may encounter when buying cheap flexible solar panels

 Cheap flexible solar panels are made in a manner that keeps costs to minimum using a mixture of various cheap low grade cells, usually seconds.
 Individual cells are graded for quality at the time of manufacture with the highest grade being A-grade cells.
 Good quality solar panels only use high-grade cells, while cheaper panels use lower grade cells, possible C or D grade, or a mix of different grades cells to keep costs down.
 You can tell this by an inconsistency in the colour of the cells across the one panel.
 Cells that are seconds may have cracks, chips and damaged surfaces.

 The junction boxes where the positive and negative cables connect with the panel and where the bypass diodes are fitted requires careful soldering and sealing with heat conducting sealant to prevent corrosion and to dissipate heat from the diodes.
 Junction boxes in cheap panels rarely have more than one diode and are usually not sealed.
 Moisture will quickly corrode the junction box internals when sealant is not applied.

 The completed panels rarely go through quaity control and testing prior to shipment.

 Damaged cell edges

 Damaged cells that are probably seconds (to keep the costs down)

 Warranties not honoured